Skip to main content

 If you want to ensure you have the right standard before buying it, check either the base documents or use a preview option if possible.

-What do the numbers stand for?
+What do the numbers in a standard stand for?

 Each standard is given an identification number.
 The identification number can also refer to different parts of a standard.